stefan-kolb/nucleus/README.md

 ### Core constructs

-PaaSal could support any constellation of PaaS offers that are currently available.
+Nucleus could support any constellation of PaaS offers that are currently available.
 In order to do so, we differentiate between three types:

 The **vendor**, or the PaaS platform, which determines the functionality,